trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

   - MCP env is now Config-backed; continue that policy for future MCP settings.
 - Flow stateful services:
   - Config service, KnowledgeCore service, and FlowManager ref-backed state are complete.
-Librarian now has native Effect module startup (`NodeRuntime.runMain` with a `ManagedRuntime` compatibility facade), but it still has a mutable poller service object.
+Librarian now has native Effect module startup, a typed service surface, and an `Effect.whileLoop` runtime, but it still stores service maps and pubsub handles as mutable fields.
 It remains a good candidate for `Context` services, scoped layers, `Ref`/`SynchronizedRef`, `Schedule`, and managed persistence.
   - Persistence IO should move toward `FileSystem` or `KeyValueStore` where the installed beta has the needed provider surface.